Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking.md

 Let's start here : let's dissociate "how/what to track" from "what to do with the data"

 ## How/what to track
 On your website / webapp / mobile app, every time a lead is performing an action (opening a page, clicking on a button ...), an event will be recorded.
-This event will contain properties (timestamp, identification of the lead, information about their device / web browser, language, location etc).
+This event contains properties (timestamp, identification of the lead, information about their device / web browser, language, location etc).
 These events are meant to be stored by each tracking software so then it will be possible to get some monitoring.

 Let's list a few tracking well-known tracking softwares :
 * [Google Analytics]